BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 Given this combination of depth and lightweight Campagnolo’s unwillingness to update their rim profile, or perhaps their lack of rim design expertise to do so, is disappointing.

 The Bora Ultra 35 profile is what I would call a “box V”.
-Like the Shamal and Bora Ultra tubulars that this wheelset is a descendant of, the rim on the Bora Ultra 35 clincher has a flat spoke-side nose which linearly widens along the rim sidewalls until it stops for the parallel brake track.
+Like the Shamal and Bora Ultra tubulars that this wheelset is a descendant of, the rim on the Bora Ultra 35 clincher has a flat spoke-side nose that linearly widens along the rim sidewalls until it stops for the parallel brake track.
 No blunt nose, rounded edges, curved sides, angled or tapered brake tracks you find on modern-day carbon wheelsets that have figured out how to cheat the wind to reduce drag and crosswind effects.

 While most of the wheels in this review aren’t very aero in the first place simply due to their low profiles, this is just a missed opportunity to add downhill speed given Bora Ultra’s depth.
 If they shaped these rims better to make them more aero, you could use this carbon clincher for climbing and as an all-around.

 While the innovations and performance justify these prices in other wheelsets, there’s nothing that really stands out in the performance of Ultra 35’s that would suggest to me they are worth their price.
-The Bora One 35 with its less expensive hubs but otherwise, similar wheelset would be a better deal if you are committed to getting a Campy.
+The Bora One 35 with its less expensive hubs but otherwise, a similar wheelset would be a better deal if you are committed to getting a Campy.

 ROVAL CLX 32 – POOR BRAKING AND AVERAGE STIFFNESS YIELDS DISAPPOINTING RESULTS